chrisnoonan98675/site/xl-deploy/concept/understanding-xl-deploy-rules.markdown

 ## How rules affect one another

-Rules are applied one after another, depending on the scope.
+Rules are applied one after another, depending on the [scope](/xl-deploy/concept/understanding-xl-deploy-rule-scope.html).
 Rules operate in isolation, although they can share information through the planning context.
 Rules can not affect one another, but you can disable rules.
 Every rule must have a name that is unique across the system.

-## Rule scope

-The input that a rule receives depends on the planning context and on the rule's scope.
-The scope determines when and how often the rule is applied, as well as what data is available for the rule.

-For example, a rule with the `deployed` scope is applied for every delta in the interleaved plan and has access to delta information such as the current operation (`CREATE`, `MODIFY`, `DESTROY`, or `NOOP`) and the current and previous instances of the deployed.
-The rule can use this information to determine whether it needs to add a step to the deployment plan.

-**Important:** Be aware of the plan that steps are contributed to.
-Deployed rules and plan rules contribute to the same plan; therefore, the order of steps is important.

-### Pre-plan scope

-A rule with the `pre-plan` scope is applied exactly once, at the start of the planning stage.
-The steps that the rule contributes are added to a single plan that XL Deploy pre-pends to the final deployment plan.
-A pre-plan-scoped rule is independent of deltas; however, it receives a reference to the complete delta specification of the plan, which it can use to determine whether it should add steps to the plan.

-### Deployed scope

-A rule with the `deployed` scope is applied for each deployed in this interleaved plan; that is, for each delta.
-The steps that the rule contributes are added to the interleaved plan.

-You must define a `type` and an `operation` in the `conditions` for each deployed-scoped rule.
-If a delta matches the type and operation, XL Deploy adds the steps to the plan for the deployed.

-### Plan scope

-A rule with the `plan` scope is applied once for every interleaved orchestration.
-It is independent of any single delta; however, it receives information about the deltas that are involved in the interleaved plan, which it can use to determine whether it should add steps to the plan.

-The steps that the rule contributes are added to the interleaved plan related to the orchestration, along with the steps that are contributed by the deployeds in the orchestration.

-### Post-plan scope

-A rule with the `post-plan` scope is applied exactly once, at the end of the planning stage.
-The steps that the rule contributes are added to a single plan that XL Deploy appends to the final deployment plan.
-A post-plan-scoped rule is independent of deltas, however, it receives a reference to the complete delta specification of the plan, which it can use to determine whether it should add steps to the plan.

 ## Types of rules